mooshiwa/PortfolioProjects/[Python] Premier League Incoming Transfers via Transfermarkt/README.md

 ## 🚀 Getting Started

-To get started, open the PL_Incoming file or mainscraper.py
+To get started, see the PL_Incoming.ipynb for step-by-step explainations or mainscraper.py for the standalone script.

+Have fun playing with those.